30040482/Nostalgia-on-ChromeOS/README.md

 # Nostalgia-on-ChromeOS
-Grab some snacks, shut the lights, and enjoy some 8-bit retro games on ChromeOS.
+You can also keep the lights on if that's your thing.

 Updating Linux: